Oracle Forms: Forms 9.x

 After this release, there were very few product changes made besides keeping the version number in sync with the Oracle database.

 Forms 10.x

 Forms 10g is actually Forms version 9.0.4, so is merely a rebadged Forms 9i.

 Forms 11.x

-Forms 11 included some new features, relying on Oracle AQ to allow it to interact with JMS.
+Forms 11 introduced advancements such as external events, JavaScript support in Release 1, and Access Manager, Real User Experience Interaction (RUEI), and performance monitoring in Release 2.
+These improvements expanded functionality and interaction capabilities, utilizing Oracle AQ to enable seamless interaction with JMS.

 Forms 12.x

 Java Web Start allows users to run Oracle Forms applications without having a parent web browser.
-Although a browser may be used to initially obtain the application's Java Web Start launcher file (.jnlp), the browser is not responsible for hosting the application and can be closed after the application has been started.
+Although a browser may be used to initially obtain the application's Java Web Start launcher file (.Jalp), the browser is not responsible for hosting the application and can be closed after the application has been started.
 JWS supports Internet Explorer, Firefox ESR, Chrome, Edge.

+Forms 14.x

+Forms 14.1.2.0 was released on December 20, 2024.
+There was no Forms 13, that version number was intentionally skipped due to 13 being considered an unlucky number in some cultures.
+New features include modernised widgets and support for accessing REST data sources.